 Management of redemptions of institutional financial accounts domiciled in Ireland in line with three international time zones.

-Quality control on institutional accounts such as Bank of America, Severance etc.
+Quality control on institutional accounts such as Bank of America, Severance, etc.

 Completion of weekly Portfolio and Project Management reporting and bi-weekly Business Change Management reporting.